Kwaku Bediako: Works

 Kwaku won the best fashion designer of the year award during the 2018 EMY Africa Awards.
 He also won the maiden edition of Tailored African Fashion 2018, a project by Roberta Annan and African Fashion Fund in collaboration with Joy FM.
 His winning package comprised a flight to Paris as a speaker for the Change Now Summit as well as a visit to the French fashion house and luxury retail company, Louis Vuitton where he was to acquaint himself with Paris’ lavish products and brands.
 Through the African Fashion Fund, designs by Chocolate Clothes were featured in the Paris Fashion Week too.

-Chocolate again clothed the Black Stars of Ghana during the 2014 world cup.
+Chocolate again clothed the Black Stars of Ghana during the 2014 World Cup.

 Chocolate has been featured in the Congo Airways magazine, CNN African Voices in January 2016, Vogue Magazine in 2017 and BBC radio in 2018.

 Designs by Chocolate were among the works of designers displayed at the banquet held by the President of Ghana in honour of His Royal Highness, the Prince of Wales and his wife Camilla Duchess of Cornwall during their five-day state visit in November 2018.
 Chocolate Clothes’ designs were showcased at the Fashion for Peace show in Paris, organized by the EU, African Fashion Fund, UN ITC-EFI and Ethical Fashion.

 Chocolate designs have been displayed at fashion shows including Radiance Fashion Show and Glitz Africa Fashion Week.

-Celebrities such as Steve Harvey, Jamie Foxx, T.I, Cardi B, Jack Dorsey, Nasty C, Mr Eazi, Black Boy of GhOne, Majid Michel, Joe Mettle, M.anifest and Kwabena Kwabena patronize Chocolate Clothing.
+Kwaku has worked with a number of Ghanaian and international celebrities, such as Steve Harvey, Idris Elba, Jamie Foxx, T.I., Cardi B, Jack Dorsey, Nasty C, Mr Eazi, Black Boy of GhOne, Majid Michel, Joe Mettle, M.anifest and Kwabena Kwabena patronize Chocolate Clothing.
 Jussie Smollett, better known as Jamal Lyon from Empire wore a piece by Chocolate Clothing in his music video Hurt People.